London

 - supperclub.tube in Walthamstow - Latin American inspired tasting menu.
 A unique experience of dining on a 1967 Victoria Line tube carriage.

-- Club Mexicana (Spitalfields and Soho) - vegan Mexican.
+- Club Mexicana Soho - vegan Mexican.

 Middle-Eastern: